Summary

 2022

-On November 30, 2021, Edwards declared his candidacy for North Carolina’s 11th congressional district in the 2022 election.[8]
+On November 30, 2021, Edwards declared his candidacy for North Carolina’s 11th congressional district in the 2022 election.[12]
 The district was represented by freshman Republican incumbent Madison Cawthorn.
-Cawthorn faced numerous scandals, had made a number of controversial statements, and was criticized by Edwards as an ineffective legislator.[9]
+Cawthorn faced numerous scandals, had made many controversial statements, and was criticized by Edwards as an ineffective legislator.[13]
 Edwards was also endorsed by U.S. Senator Thom Tillis.

-On May 17, 2022, Edwards defeated Cawthorn in the Republican primary with 33.4% of the vote.[10]
+On May 17, 2022, Edwards defeated Cawthorn in the Republican primary with 33.4% of the vote.[14]
 Although he lost 12 of the district’s 15 counties, he carried Buncombe, its most populous, by over 2,000 votes, exceeding his overall margin of 1,338.
-Edwards also defeated Cawthorn in Henderson County by 3,191 votes.
-Henderson County is home to both Edwards and Cawthorn.[11]
+Edwards also defeated Cawthorn in Henderson County, where they both lived, by 3,191 votes.[15]

 Political positions